yardensepton/easypack-frontend/README.md

 # Easy Pack Frontend :briefcase: :memo:

 EasyPack is a Flutter application designed to help users create customized packing lists for trips based on the weather conditions and temperatures.
 This repository contains the frontend code for the EasyPack app.

+The app uses Provider for state management to handle state updates and data flow throughout the application.

+The server of EasyPack is maintained in a separate repository [easypack-server](https://github.com/yardensepton/easypack-server).

 ## Table of Contents